On-campus subject tasters

 Some departments may provide lunch, others may ask you to bring something with you, or purchase something whilst you are on campus.
 Either way, you will be given all the appropriate details in your confirmation and follow emails prior to the event.

 Yes.
-Pupils can register for as many taster days as they like.
+Pupils can register for as many subject tasters as they like.
 However, in order to be selected they must meet minimum academic criteria.
 We would also expect that pupils would have a genuine interest in studying (or potentially studying) the subject at University.
 For example, we would not prioritise applications from pupils applying to come on a Chemistry taster day who wish to study Medicine at university.
 In this instance the stronger applications would be from those who state their subject choice at university to be Chemistry, or a Chemistry related subject.

 What if I don’t know what I want to study at university?